albertotb/get-gfs/README.md

+## Update (22/03/2021)

+If you are looking to download only from the real time server, the repository https://github.com/jagoosw/getgfs contains a more polished and user-friendly version and you should probably use that instead.

 ## Note

 There is now a probably easier way to download this kind of data using `xarray`.
 There are examples downloading and ploting variables in the folder `notebook`.
 It wouldn't be hard to create an script similar to `get_gfs.py` with this code instead, or to adapt the existing one.
 There is now an example, `xarray_example.py`, thanks to @heyerbobby.
 The old scripts using `pydap` SHOULD still work.